Whopping $5 billion FTC settlement still a bargain for Facebook, critics say

 No doubt, $5 billion is a lot of money for most of us.
 And it's more than 200 times the $22.5 million Google paid in a 2012 FTC settlement over tracking users that set the previous record for a tech company.
 But at Facebook, which raked in $56 billion in revenue last year, the fine will barely be felt.

-In fact, it may be the best $5 billion Facebook every spent.
+In fact, it may be the best $5 billion Facebook ever spent.

 The FTC said the settlement would achieve some of the goals that critics had identified.
 "The relief is designed not only to punish future violations but, more importantly, to change Facebook's entire privacy culture to decrease the likelihood of continued violations," said FTC Chairman Joe Simons in a statement.
 Zuckerberg argued that it will also take Facebook longer to build products.

 The FTC, of course, may have done the best it could with the tools it has.
-The FTC enforces the law, Congress makes it.
-And Congress hasn't pursued privacy legislation that would protect Americas in the same way that the EU can protect Europeans with the one-year-old GDPR privacy regulation.
+The agency enforces the law, but Congress makes the law.
+And Congress hasn't pursued privacy legislation that would protect Americas in the same way that the EU can protect Europeans with the year-old GDPR privacy regulation.

 This wasn't lost on many critics.
 Consumer Reports, an independent nonprofit, said the FTC wasn't getting the support it needed from legislators.

-Consumer Reports welcomed the action from the FTC after a year-long investigation, but said it is clear that Congress needs to give the FTC greater authority and resources to rein in companies like Facebook.
+Consumer Reports welcomed the action from the FTC after a year-long investigation, but said it's clear that Congress needs to give the FTC greater authority and resources to rein in companies like Facebook.

-On Tuesday, the Department of Justice said it was opening an antitrust review of online platforms and whether they are reducing competition.
-The department didn't name specific companies, but The Wall Street Journal reported that it was targeting tech giants including Apple, Alphabet, Amazon and Facebook.
+On Tuesday, the Department of Justice said it was opening an antitrust review of online platforms and whether they're reducing competition.
+The department didn't name specific companies, but The Wall Street Journal reported that it's targeting tech giants including Apple, Alphabet, Amazon and Facebook.

 Free Press, a nonpartisan group that fights for people's rights to connect and communicate, said the settlement fell "far too short," but used it to call for legislation that would prevent such abuses in the future.